Rodolfo Ambrosio

 Carlos Rodolfo Ambrosio was born on 27 December 1961 in Córdoba, Argentina.
-He is an Argentine rugby union former player where he played as a fly-half and as a center, and is currently the head coach of the Uruguayan national team.
+He is an Argentine rugby union former player where he played as a fly-half and as a center, and is more recently was the head coach of the Uruguayan national team.

 Playing career

 He played for Tala Rugby Club in Córdoba, Argentina, before moving to Italy in 1985.
 He initially played for CUS Roma Rugby, where he earned a call-up to the Italian national team in 1986.
 He qualified for Italy through his Italian grandfather. becoming the first Italian-Argentine to play for the Azzurri.

 He made his international debut against a Scotland XV side in 1986, and was later part of the Italian squad for the 1987 Rugby World Cup, playing in just one game - against New Zealand in the tournament opener.
 He later played a part in various tour matches for his adapted country, before playing his last game in Moscow on 5 November 1989, a 15-12 loss to the Soviet Union, for the 1989-1990 FIRA Trophy.

 Injury in 1991 cost Ambrosio more caps after that test, and a place in Italy's 1991 Rugby World Cup squad, before finishing his career in Italy with Rugby San Donà before career ending achilles injury in 1998.